 - Q How do I care for someone with a viral lung infection?

-- Q What can I do to avoid viral lung infections?
+- Q Should I talk to my doctor about viral lung infection symptoms?